 Why Go Kind?
 Demystifying Kindness

-At the end of a retreat in Malaysia earlier this month, Dzogchen Ponlop Rinpoche spoke about how working with our mind is a way of helping others, how to make kindness a regular practice, and how to overcome the obstacles that prevent us from doing what we can to help.
+At the end of a retreat in Malaysia, Dzogchen Ponlop Rinpoche spoke about how working with our mind is a way of helping others, how to make kindness a regular practice, and how to overcome the obstacles that prevent us from doing what we can to help.

 Getting to know our mind is not only good for enlightenment.
 It is also helpful in dealing with our relative life.

 When we recognize our mind we say, “Oh, my mind is like this.”
 Then as we deal with various challenges in our life––when confusions or emotions come up––we can recognize, “Oh yes, this is how my mind is.
 My mind has this tendency toward emotion, and confusion.
 So I have to be careful.”
 Or, “My mind has this tendency of not paying attention to detail.”

 This kind of thing might come up regarding your car key or your house key.
 Maybe you have a special place for all your keys.
 Then it is easy to keep that place very clearly in mind, “I put my keys here every day when I come home.”
 If you have a special place, then every day when you arrive home, you put your car key and your house key in the same spot.
 When you’re ready to go out again, your keys are right there.
 It’s a very simple kind of mindfulness, a very simple thing you need to remember to do.